noorus/favorite-utilities/README.md

 # favorite-utilities
 Just a bunch of stuff I gotta remember to install when setting up a new Windows box.
-Or whenever really

 ## basics
-* [DisableWinTracking](https://github.com/bitlog2/DisableWinTracking) - Removes/disables almost all telemetry and Windows Store shit on Windows 10
+* [DisableWinTracking](https://github.com/bitlog2/DisableWinTracking) - Removes almost all telemetry and Windows Store shit on Windows 10
 ## tools
 * [Nomacs](https://nomacs.org) - Pretty fast image viewer with bad resampling
 * [Keypirinha](https://keypirinha.com) - A fast launcher "for keyboard ninjas on Windows"